Ukraine leader urges unity to bring change, combat Russian "aggressor"

 Referring to Ukrainian blood spilt in the east at the hands of the "Russian aggressor", he said: "My direct call to all political forces, in the first instance to those who are together in the parliamentary coalition, is to come together now for the sake of Ukraine."

-Allowing for "decentralisation" to give the regions more say in managing their own affairs is part of Ukraine's undertakings made in February in peace talks in Minsk, Belarus, involving Ukraine, Russia, Germany and France, which resulted in a ceasefire agreement.
+Allowing for "decentralisation" to give the regions more say in managing their own affairs was among Ukraine's undertakings made in February in peace talks in Minsk, Belarus, involving Ukraine, Russia, Germany and France, which resulted in a ceasefire agreement.

 Poroshenko is likely to give an account of what he has done to honour the Minsk agreement, which includes holding local elections in the east, when he meets German Chancellor Angela Merkel and French President Francois Hollande in Berlin on Monday.